Localization Inspections and quick-fixes

 Quick-fixes for localization issues

 If a quick-fix is available for a code issue detected with localization inspection, JetBrains Rider displays the corresponding action indicator on the left of your caret.
-You can press Alt+Enter or click on the indicator icon to see the list of available actions, To apply a desired action, click on it or select it in the list and press Enter.
+You can press Alt+Enter or click the indicator icon to see the list of available actions, To apply a desired action, click it or select it in the list and press Enter.

 Here are some quick-fixes for localization inspections:

 This quick-fix invokes Move to Resource refactoring to move localizable string to a resource file.
 It is available when a string is highlighted with a curly underline.

 If JetBrains Rider detects that some string literal is already defined in resources, it suggests to replace the string with the corresponding resource usage:

 After applying this quick-fix, the string is replaced with the resource usage.

 If there are several cultures organised in a culture hierarchy, and there is a resource entry that is declared in a culture-specific resource file but is not declared in the default culture, JetBrains Rider highlights the resource declaration and suggests the corresponding quick-fix:

 After applying the quick-fix, resource declaration is inserted into the default culture where you can replace its value with a new one.

 Override resource entry